radumarias/rfs/README.md

 Distributed filesystem written in Rust.
 The intention is to be a learning and experimental project for the concepts involved in building such a system.

+> [!WARNING]
+> This is still under development.
+Please do not use it with sensitive data for now, please wait for a stable release.
+> It's mostly ideal for experimental and learning projects.**

 # A short story

 [The Hitchhiker's Guide to Building a Distributed Filesystem in Rust The_beginning](The_Hitchhiker_s_Guide_to_Building_a_Distributed_Filesystem_in_Rust__The_beginning.pdf)